 British Columbia is one of the most diverse and richly endowed provinces in Canada, but how much do you know about this province?
-Do you know that B.C.’s physical and human resources have always been part of a “Pacific Rim” region?
-Why are coastal B.C. winters so mild and wet while the interior is cold and dry?
-Why has the southwest corner of the province developed so differently than the rest of B.C.?
+Do you know that BC’s physical and human resources have always been part of a ‘Pacific Rim’ region?
+Why has the southwest corner of the province developed so differently than the rest of BC?
+Why are coastal BC winters so mild and wet while the interior is cold and dry?
+How have tectonic processes shaped the landscape and how do those processes put the region at risk of natural hazards like earthquakes?
+How did European resettlement impact BC's human geography and how are ongoing questions of sovereignty, Indigenous rights, and treaties reshaping the cultural and economic landscapes of the province?
+How has BC's resource-based economy been transformed by economic globalization and what are its long-term prospects?
 Learn more about the province in Geography 1160, an introduction to the regional geography of British Columbia.
-This course will include a general study of the physical environment and historical/settlement patterns.
-We will also examine issues such as economic development, resource conservation, urbanization, social and demographic transformations, and life in remote rural areas.
-B.C.’s present and future role in Canada’s development will also be considered.
+This course will include a general study of physical, environmental, and human geographies in BC, with a focus on issues such as historical resettlement, economic development, resource conservation, urbanization, social and demographic transformations, and life in rural and remote areas.
+BC’s present and future role in Canada’s development will also be considered.

 - Definition of area

 - Regional concepts as applied to British Columbia